shriram-jagan/pyminiweather/README.md

 This work is a pedagogical exercise meant to teach users how to approach problems in scientific computing using array-based paradigms instead of widely used element-wise codes using C, C++ or CUDA.
 Thus, this repository serves as a tutorial for users writing PDE solvers using NumPy.
 Array-based programming can be different from element-wise programming, and as will be demonstrated here, some of the computations like interpolation and numerical integration will be different from its element-wise counterpart.

-We focus on the serial implementation of the [MiniWeather](https://github.com/mrnorman/miniWeather) app using two backends that support array-based programming: NumPy/SciPy and [cuNumeric](https://github.com/nv-legate/cunumeric).
-While NumPy only allows single threaded execution of the program, cuNumeric will allow execution on multiple GPUs/CPUs/OMPs with no code change to the serial code demonstrating significant improvement in developer productivity.
+We focus on the serial implementation of the [MiniWeather](https://github.com/mrnorman/miniWeather) app using two backends that support array-based programming: NumPy/SciPy and [cuPyNumeric](https://github.com/nv-legate/cupynumeric).
+While NumPy only allows single threaded execution of the program, cuPyNumeric will allow execution on multiple GPUs/CPUs/OMPs with no code change to the serial code demonstrating significant improvement in developer productivity.
 This obviates the need for expertise in distributed computing for users interested in solving large problems in scientific computing.

 ## Learning Objectives
 -  Learn the difference between the array-based implementation and element wise implementation of a PDE solver
    - Learn how to transform nested for loops into array-based codes
    - Learn how to handle temporary variables found in element-wise codes
--  Learn how to develop a simple PDE solver using NumPy and/or cuNumeric
+-  Learn how to develop a simple PDE solver using NumPy and/or cuPyNumeric

 ### Pre-requisites
 - The reader is expected to have a good understanding of the governing equations and the spatial and temporal discretization of the PDE.
 [Physics, PDEs, and Numerical Approximations](https://github.com/mrnorman/miniWeather?tab=readme-ov-file#physics-pdes-and-numerical-approximations) is a good starting point.
 Make sure you understand the reduced form of the discretized equations described in [Finite volume spatial discretization](https://github.com/mrnorman/miniWeather?tab=readme-ov-file#finite-volume-spatial-discretization) and the sub-steps needed for the third-order Runge-Kutta timestepping scheme described in [Runge-Kutta Time Integration](https://github.com/mrnorman/miniWeather?tab=readme-ov-file#runge-kutta-time-integration)